-Wind farms are like an additional crop for landowners - they take up very little land (usually 1-2% of the land area), and are generally located on the top of ridges the where land is often of lower quality.
-That means farmers can have their cake and eat it too - keep the best quality land for agriculture, and derive a second income by leasing ridgeline areas to a wind power company like Epuron.
+Wind farms are like an additional crop for landowners - they take up a small portion (usually 1-2%) of the land area, and are generally located on the top of ridges where land is often of lower agricultural quality.
+That means farmers can preserve their better quality land for agriculture and derive a second income by leasing ridgeline areas for wind energy generation.

-Solar farms on the other hand require flatter land, and generally don't allow other agricultural activities within the solar farm boundary.
-Stock generally needs to be excluded for its own protection, and solar farms are generally fenced off to allow stock to continue to graze in other parts of the property.
+Solar farms require flatter land and generally don't accommodate other agricultural activities.
+Livestock generally needs to be excluded for its own protection, and solar farms are generally fenced off to allow stock to continue to graze in other parts of the property.
 Both lease and purchase arrangements can be used for solar farms.

 All renewable energy projects require connection to the electricity grid.
-This can mean a local 22-33 kilovolt (kV) feeder for smaller projects, or very high voltage powerlines up to 330 kilovolts (kV) for larger projects.
+This can mean a local 22-33 kilovolt (kV) feeder for smaller projects or high voltage powerlines of up to 330 kilovolts (kV) for larger projects.

 Our consultation with the local community and neighbours is designed to: